godotengine/godot-docs/classes/class_packedscene.rst

 A simplified interface to a scene file.
 Provides access to operations and checks that can be performed on the scene resource itself.

 Can be used to save a node to a file.
-When saving, the node as well as all the node it owns get saved (see ``owner`` property on :ref:`Node<class_node>`).
+When saving, the node as well as all the node it owns get saved (see ``owner`` property on :ref:`Node<class_Node>`).
 Note that the node doesn't need to own itself.

 Example of saving a node: